-Bullying is starting to get national attention and be taken more seriously than in days past.
+Bullying is getting national attention and being taken more seriously than in days past.
 But the focus is decidedly on kid-on-kid abuse.
 While the mean girls, the taunters and tormentors, the physical abusers, and the excluders are very real threats, so too are educators who abuse their power over the very kids they are supposed to protect.

 Amid mounting data that bullying is on the rise, there’s a glaring absence of statistics on adult school bullies.
 In part, perhaps, because bullying by a teacher or principal is far more complex to identify, address, and rectify.
 It’s difficult to know what to make of a teacher who crosses the line from basic discipline to regularly berating, intimidating, humiliating (and even physically abusing) a student — so much so that a child’s afraid to be in school.

 In response to another GreatSchools article on stopping bullying , a brave teacher confessed (in a comment) to having bullied students in the past — until he changed his ways.
 “I became a teacher when I was in my early 20s, and I was horrible to the kids.
 I was a monstrous bully to the special ed kids I taught … I was eventually forced to resign, and after three years, I realized why I was wrong.
 I changed completely, and when I went back to teaching, I never raised my voice or made any threats.
 It was wonderful.
 I learned to lead by example…”

 His honest admission prompted us to look further into bully teachers, a topic rarely discussed.
 We started by asking GreatSchools readers if they’d ever had a teacher who was a bully.
 Dozens of people came forward with painful stories — but none had a clear way to redress the situation.
 When children bully other children, experts offer viable theories on how to deal with the problem: Fight back, walk away, ignore the bully and he’ll move on, tell a teacher, tell your parents, ask any adult for help.